 The perfect tiny zoo for little children, Prospect Park Zoo has wonderful exhibits for the little ones, both indoors and outdoors.
 Check out the quirky gophers and wonderful rabbits, as well as farm animals.
 Open 365 days a year.

-With over 50 acres, many annual festivals and wonderful children's educational programs, the Brooklyn Botanic Garden, in Prospect Heights and near Grand Army Plaza, Prospect Park and the Brooklyn Museum, is a first rate outing for kids.
-Outdoors, visit different gardens, walk through the magnificent Japanese Garden, explore the herb garden with signs in braille, and wander the pathways here.
+With over 50 acres, many annual festivals and wonderful children's educational programs, the Brooklyn Botanic Garden, in Prospect Heights and near Grand Army Plaza, Prospect Park, and the Brooklyn Museum, is a first-rate outing for kids.
+Outdoors, visit different gardens, walk through the magnificent Japanese Garden, explore the herb garden with signs in Braille, and wander the pathways here.
 Indoors, you can visit various "zones," going from moderate to tropical, look at the amazingly tiny bonsai tree collection, and more.
 The outdoor cafe area, near the coy pond, is a favorite.
-The new Visitors Center, open in 2012, is wonderful, as is the gift shop.
+The new Visitors Center is wonderful, as is the gift shop.
 Check their calendar for children's classes.

 Brooklyn's library system is a treasure chest of opportunity for young children.
 Of course, there are children's reading rooms in every library, including the Central Library at Grand Army Plaza.
 Kids can learn to use computers, listen to stories, and see films.
 It's all free.
 Check out the library calendar for the Central Library or your local branch.

 Lefferts Historic House, in Prospect Park, brings the past alive for children, with free programs of crafts, readings, and adventures.
 Check their schedule to see what's on today.
-This 18th century Dutch house is located in the Park’s "Children’s Corner," right near the Carousel and the Prospect Park Zoo,Continue to 9 of 11 below.
+This 18th-century Dutch house is located in the Park’s "Children’s Corner," right near the Carousel and the Prospect Park Zoo.

 Address: Flatbush Ave at Ocean Ave, Prospect Park